nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 if there's no word left in the review session.

 **Note**
-* `yes` command will only take effect during review session.
-Otherwise, error message `You are not in a review session.` will be printed out.
 * Pressing `yes` button will have the same effect.

 ###  Indicating user has forgotten the word : `no`